NullDesk/nullmailer/README.md

 The mailer extensions also support recording messages and their delivery details in an optional message history store.
 Depending on which history package you select, configuration may be different.

-The core package includes a `NullHistoryStore` (does nothing), which is the default for instantiating mailers when no history store is specified.
-The core package also includes an `InMemoryHistoryStore`, which is usually used for testing purposes.
+The core package includes a `NullHistoryStore` (does nothing) and an `InMemoryHistoryStore`, which is usually used for testing purposes.

 #### <a name="sqlhistory"></a>Setup History using EntityFramework and SQL Server

 To store history in SQL server using Entity Framework 7, add the `NullDesk.Extensions.Mailer.History.EntityFramework.SqlServer` NuGet package.

+There are two settings types you can choose from.
+The simplified `SqlEntityHistoryStoreSettings` that can be serialized easily to or from JSON (good when using .NET Core configuration), or `EntityHistoryStoreSettings` which requires a `DbContextOptions<HistoryContext>` value --harder to serialize, but offers the full range of EF context options.

+Either type of settings can be used.

-The standard SQL history store can be created like this:
+The standard SQL history store with `SqlEntityHistoryStoreSettings`:

     var historyStore = new EntityHistoryStore<SqlHistoryContext>(
         new SqlEntityHistoryStoreSettings()